zxhfighter/coze-studio/README.md

 ## Quickstart
 Learn how to obtain and deploy the open-source version of Coze Studio, quickly build projects, and experience Coze Studio's open-source version.
-> Detailed steps and deployment requirements can be found in [Quickstart](https://github.com/coze-dev/coze-studio/wiki/2.-Quickstart).
+> For detailed steps, deployment requirements and security risks in public networks, refer to [Quickstart](https://github.com/coze-dev/coze-studio/wiki/2.-Quickstart).

 Environment requirements: